gvwilson/sensibleadventures/arecibo/arecibo.md

 "It was the best start I have ever made," he says.
 "I thought---"
 He blinks,
-and for a moment Batu wonders if he is going to cry.
+and for a moment Batu thinks he is going to cry.

 "I thought I could make some real progress this time," the Ethiopian continues quietly,